Den is a love letter to kaiseki cuisine, and just about everything else too

 Zaiyu’s wife Emi Hasegawa, affectionately referred to as the “big boss” by the team, is the front of house manager.
 I watched her effortlessly flit between tables in her kimono, chatting breezily with guests as if they were all old friends (hell, some of them probably were) while directing the team as well.
 I felt like I’d gotten access to their supper club that they had somehow managed to scale into a Michelin-starred restaurant.

 As for my subjective thoughts on the food, I’m someone who likes extremes of flavor and indulgently elaborate presentations – which I knew was basically the opposite of what Den was offering when I walked through the door.
-But life is about expanding our horizons, isn’t it?
-I knew it wouldn’t be aligning exactly to my tastes, and that was exactly why I needed to be there.
+But that’s also why I wanted to go here.
+I knew it wouldn’t be aligning exactly to my tastes, and that was exactly why I should be there.

-The iconic mainstays like the rice-stuffed chicken wing and salad-twenty-ways have been on the menu for over a decade.
+It’s also worth mentioning that the iconic mainstays like the rice-stuffed chicken wing and salad-twenty-ways have been on the menu for over a decade.
 Those already familiar with Den from the hype may also feel disappointed if they only walk in expecting new gimmicks.
-(Though Noriko did tell me that the menu shifts for repeat diners.
-Don’t despair too much over that, apparently it’s way easier to get in after you’ve suffered once!)
+(Though Noriko did tell me that the menu changes for repeat diners.
+Then after seeing the imminent despair on my face quickly added that it’s way easier to get a second reservation after you’d already suffered once!)

 This is why I highly encourage doing your own research by trying a traditional kaiseki meal before going to this one.
 It will help you better appreciate the creative twists that may pass you by otherwise.
 And I imagine there are so many tenets to this meal meant to evoke nostalgia that completely passed me by.
-There’s a whole layer I’m probably missing, but it doesn’t make the experience any less special.
-If anything, it makes me want a second visit.
+There’s a whole layer I’m probably missing, but that didn’t make the experience any less special to me.
+If anything, it made me want a second visit.

 So no, it wasn’t my absolute favorite meal in Tokyo, but it was pretty damn far up there.
 And I think it’ll definitely be the one I remember most.
 My advice to you?
-If you get a seat at the counter, lean into it: talk to your neighbors, talk to your server (maybe you’ll get lucky and get Noriko like we did), and let the night give you one—or two, or a dozen—new things to learn.
+If you get a seat at the counter, lean into it: talk to your neighbors, talk to your server, and let the night give you one—or two, or a dozen—new things to learn.

 Our next courses include grouper, bonito flake, and pickled cabbage soup.
 The flavor leaned acidic thanks to the cabbage, and the broth was lovely — the grouper wasn’t my favorite and I found it a bit chewy, but I don’t really like grouper in any context.

-The clay pot rice with mushrooms and kinome leaves with dashi broth and pickled vegetables was so divine in its simplicity.
-I wish we didn’t get this at the end of the meal, because I would have eaten two bowls of that rice if my stomach had room.
+The clay pot rice with mushrooms, and kinome leaves with dashi broth and pickled vegetables, were so divine in their simplicity.
+I wish we didn’t get this at the end of the meal, because I would have eaten two bowls of that rice if my stomach would allow it.

 “Maybe.”